zattoo/cactus/README.md

 so release creation action can trigger others, like deploy.

+### Release Version

+`release_version: string`

+Optional.
+Version of the release.
+Defaults to the version sepcified in `/projects/{$project}/package.json`.

 ### Next Version

 `next_version: string`

-Required.
+Optional.
 Version of the next release after cut to add into the main development branch.

 ### Project